Crossbell-Box/Crossbell-Contracts/docs/Web3Entry.md

 function grantOperatorPermissions(uint256 characterId, address operator, uint256 permissionBitMap) external
 ```

-Grant an address as an operator and authorize it with cutom permissions.
+Grant an address as an operator and authorize it with custom permissions.

 _Every bit in permissionBitMap stands for a corresponding method in Web3Entry. more details in OP.sol._